Lapo Frangini: Professional career

+From April 2023 to the end of the season he also played for Rangers Vicenza in the Serie A and in 2023–24 season for Italian Serie A Elite team Mogliano, on loan, as Additional Player.

 In 2021 and 2022 Frangini was named in Italy U20s squad for annual Six Nations Under 20s Championship.

 On 10 January 2023, he was named in Italy A squad for a uncapped test against Romania A.

+On 30 November 2023 he was called in Italy Under 23 squad for test series against IRFU Combined Academies.